orsty3001/Basic-AGM-Lead-Acid-Battery-Float-Charger/README.md

 Arduino Solar Car Battery Maintainer (25W PWM Charger)

-This project is an open-source Arduino-based smart solar maintainer designed to keep a 12 V automotive battery (Lead Acid or AGM) fully charged using a small solar panel (25 W recommended).
+This project is an open-source Arduino-based smart solar maintainer designed to keep a 12V automotive battery (Lead Acid or AGM) fully charged using a small solar panel (25W recommended).
-It is ideal for vehicles stored long-term without access to AC power—such as an SUV parked under a future car-port or in remote locations.
+It is ideal for vehicles stored long-term without access to AC power—such as an SUV parked under a future carport or in remote locations.

 The system performs full three-stage charging (Bulk → Absorb → Float) with temperature compensation and includes a built-in OLED status display, calibration tools, and support for both °C and °F temperature units.